Emergency Preparedness Depends on You

 Types of Disasters

-Disasters such as storms, floods, landslides, earthquakes, and volcanic eruptions can strike at any time, sometimes without warning.
+Disasters such as storms, floods, landslides, earthquakes, pandemics, and volcanic eruptions can strike at any time, often without warning.
 All disasters have the potential to cause disruption, damage property, and take lives.
-Knowing what to do and being prepared can help you and your loved ones keep safe and get through a disaster.
+Knowing what to do can help you and your family be prepared for a disaster.

 Effects on the Community

 Many disasters will affect essential services and possibly disrupt your ability to travel or communicate with each other.
 You may be forced to evacuate your neighborhood or be confined to your home.
-Emergency services will be on the scene after a disaster, but in the immediate aftermath of an event, they will not be able to get help to everyone as quickly as needed.
+Emergency services will be busy after a disaster, but in the immediate aftermath of an event, they will not be able to get help to everyone as quickly as needed.

 This is when you are likely to be most vulnerable.
-This is why it's important to plan to look after yourself and your loved ones for two weeks or more in the event of a disaster.
-Planning ahead for the challenges you are likely to face in various scenarios - and taking action to be prepared - can help reduce the impact of the disaster event and help you get through.
+This is why planning to look after yourself and your loved ones for two weeks or more in the event of a disaster is important.
+Planning ahead for the challenges you are likely to face in various scenarios - and taking action to be prepared - can help reduce the impact of the disaster event.

 About the Redmond Emergency Management Team

-- We assess natural and human-caused hazards, risks and vulnerabilities.
-We write, practice, and revise plans and operating procedures for all aspects of emergency management.
+- We write, practice, and revise plans and operating procedures for all aspects of emergency management.

 - We work closely with neighboring cities as well as regional partners such as King County Emergency Management and the Washington State Emergency Management Division.
 We collaborate with nonprofit and faith-based organizations, schools, local businesses, and special districts.